Learn About Tea

 TEA BASICS

-from its colorful history, variations in origin, estate production, manufacturing techniques, growing list of health benefits & the perfect way it lends itself to reflection and relaxation.
+Tea has so much going for it!
+From its colorful history, variations in origin, terroir, creative art form, estate production, manufacturing techniques, growing list of health benefits & of course the perfect way it lends itself to reflection and relaxation.

 How to correctly prepare different styles of tea: